Inca Trail Tours to Machu Picchu – The Ultimate Peru Hiking Adventure

 Get ready for the most challenging day of your trek.
 You’ll start the morning with a gentle wake-up call in your private tent and a hot cup of coca tea — a traditional remedy to help combat altitude sickness and energize for the day ahead.

 Fuel up with a hearty breakfast, as today’s trail leads to the highest point of the Inca Trail: Dead Woman’s Pass (Warmiwañusca) at 4,215 m / 13,829 ft.
 The steep ascent takes about 4 hours, but your efforts will be rewarded with the most breathtaking panoramic views of the towering Andes.
-Take a moment at the summit to connect with nature and feel the presence of the ancient Inca spirits who once walked this sacred path.

 After resting at the pass, we descend for 1.5 hours into the Pacaymayu Valley, where we’ll enjoy a well-deserved lunch.
 Don’t forget to refill your water bottles — we do this every day after lunch.